 Hart Crane (1899-1932)

-A selective list of online literary criticism for Hart Crane, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the Modern Language Association Guidelines for Web Pages
+A selective list of online literary criticism for Hart Crane, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 introduction & literary criticism